Blog

 Step 3: Reflect on the mindsets the School Leader would bring to the space

 For many systems, a Design Team is new.
 Teachers are not used to being invited to the table to robustly collaborate and leaders can often fall back on old habits of planning alone.
 Therefore, careful thought and planning as to how the leader wants to be in the space concerning positionality and power is important.
-During initial meetings to plan the space, Jeanette talked a lot about how she wanted to both ensure her team knew her stances on issues and also make space for others to feel safe to share their own if they didn’t align.
+During initial meetings to plan the space, Jeannette talked a lot about how she wanted to both ensure her team knew her stances on issues and also make space for others to feel safe to share their own if they didn’t align.

 One of these stances was her stance against racism and inequity.
 She expressed early on that her hard line to disrupt inequity might be making others at her site feel that there was no room to share or discuss ideas or beliefs that might not be the same as hers.
 She realized that it would be important for her in both the Design Team and in the Whole Staff space to take a step back to make room for others to step up and feel safe enough to share their thoughts and questions so that as a school site they could support each other’s growth in this area and self-awareness.
 This was an important reflection for her to have on current power dynamics and positionality.
 She realized that to partner with her Instructional Leaders, she needed to play more of a listening role during our meetings and as the year continued she was eventually absent from the small groups that were formed during whole staff collaboration time so that teachers could share freely with each other.
 The Design Team members who facilitated those conversations would share anonymous notes from their conversations with their peers to highlight themes and trends during the Design Team space to honor this important mindset and power shift for them to reach their goals and also ensure they were listening objectively to the data.